 AC Azerbaijan has supported over 1,000 local secondary school and university students, educators, and faculty members with opportunities to study, research, and train in the United States.

-In addition to numerous programs, our office also administers official SAT, LSAT, and GRE tests.
+In addition to numerous programs, our office also administers official digital SAT tests.
 Our office works closely with the US Embassy in Azerbaijan and the American Center, local high schools and universities, and other community organizations and entities.

 Future Leaders Exchange (FLEX) Program: The Azerbaijani FLEX program began in 1993.
 Since then, over 1,000 students have earned competitive scholarships to live and study at American high schools across the United States.
 Upon returning home, alumni develop activities that address needs in their community as well as build professional skills.